From Convict To Criminal Justice Reporter: 'I Was So Lucky To Come Out Of This'

 On attempting suicide in college by jumping off a bridge

-I remember very clearly the tree branches and the leaves and time froze and then suddenly I hit the bottom and I was pissed off.
+I remember very clearly the tree branches and the leaves and time froze, and then suddenly I hit the bottom and I was pissed off.
 I expected to be dead and I was not dead and I was not happy about that. ...
 I don't remember it hurting that much.
-I remember just being so incredibly surprised that I was still alive, and angry that I was still alive, but I imagine there was a lot of adrenaline at that point. ...
+I remember just being so incredibly surprised that I was still alive and angry that I was still alive, but I imagine there was a lot of adrenaline at that point. ...

 Loading...

 I actually fractured my back, but I was still able to get up and walk to the edge of the gorge.
-And by that time, there was a policeman at the top of the bridge and I may have turned around and given him the finger.
+And by that time, there was a policeman at the top of the bridge, and I may have turned around and given him the finger.
 And then seven or eight years later, I actually ran into him again, once I had become a reporter and I was covering the heroin epidemic, and I called the Ithaca police for comment on something and he was at that point the spokesman and he was like, "Oh, my God!
 Keri, do you remember me?
 I was there when you jumped off the bridge."

 On being arrested during her senior year at Cornell

 I was walking down the street with a clear Tupperware container full of heroin, because apparently I didn't even think I needed a backpack.
 I don't know, I was very high.
-The police came up to me, and I tossed the drugs under a nearby car and I thought I was in the clear.
+The police came up to me, and I tossed the drugs under a nearby car, and I thought I was in the clear.
 I thought I was not going to get arrested at that point, and somebody saw me do that and ... fished the Tupperware out from under the car and went over and gave it to the cops. ...

-I got arrested, and as I was getting arrested they were like, "Empty out your pockets."
+I got arrested, and as I was getting arrested, they were like, "Empty out your pockets."
 And I emptied out my pockets and there was coke in one pocket, which I gave them, and then there was a bunch of pills in the other, which I ate, and the next two days were pretty foggy.
 I did a lot of drugs as I was being arrested and woke up from it all in jail, facing some pretty serious charges.

 On seeing mental illness while she was incarcerated